Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 4 Positives About Takamine Limited Edition Guitars

-- Expect exciting design elements with exquisite abalone inlays, and sometimes unusual tonewoods.
+- Exciting design elements with exquisite abalone inlays and sometimes unusual tonewoods

 What Makes the Takamine 40th Anniversary Guitar Such a Great Instrument?